pleachcx/encore_gatsby/content/posts/post-6.md

 status: Published
 date: 2018-05-25
 featuredImage: https://ucarecdn.com/9bcf54c0-f4e6-450f-afe3-f5c01cc498f0/-/crop/2764x1620/0,0/-/preview/
-excerpt: "What to expect and the home staging process.
+excerpt: What to expect and the home staging process.
 The staging process consist of 7 steps.
 Firstly we will discuss the job with you directly.
-Let us know what your needs and expectations "
+Let us know what your needs and expectations
 categories:
   - category: FAQ
 meta: